Adicitus/bootdotdev.backbone/README.md

 - Each client holds:
   -  _client ID_
   -  _client private key_
-  -  _server public key_
 - The server holds
   - A _server private key_
+  - A _server public key_
   - A record with:
     - _client ID_
     - _client public key_
-- All communication except the initial _challenge data_ should be encrypted using the corresponding _server public key_ or _client public key_.
+- All communication except the initial _challenge_ should be encrypted using the corresponding _server public key_ or _client public key_.

 #### Authentication flow